 The 4 main working styles — and why they’re all important

 In every team, in every workplace, there are various personalities and working styles that make up the manpower.
-It’s these differences that affect how we think about things, structure tasks and complete our work.
+It’s these differences that affect how we think about things, structure tasks, and complete our work.

 Understanding these working styles can not only help us discover what suits our own approach, but it also allows us to become a better part of the team.
 And for managers, that means knowing how to balance these varying styles to optimise productivity and performance.

-Here, we’ll look at the four main working styles in detail, along with some effective tips on how to work alongside, and manage, team members with different approaches to their work.
+Here, we’ll look at the four main working styles in detail, along with some effective tips on how to work alongside and manage team members with different approaches to their work.

 What are the four main working styles?